Learn to understand human behavior and prepare for careers in the fields of business, education, health, and human services.

 - Engage with faculty and mentors and present undergraduate research at national conferences.

 - Gain practical experience during various internship opportunities.

-- Prepare you to pursue graduate studies in areas like psychology, counseling, social work, education, law, or business.
+- Pursue graduate studies in areas like psychology, counseling, social work, education, law, or business.

 - Career Counselor